 We are always free to pay attention to these experiences, or not.
 When we are paying attention, that is what we call a sacramental moment.

-3000 Kings sat in succession on a high marble throne on the eastern gate of a great powerful city.
-All of them called upon God to appear so that they might see him, but all went to their graves with their wish unfulfilled.
-After the kings had all died and the city had fallen into shambles, a pauper, barefooted and hungry, came and sat upon that throne.
+In closing….There is a story about 3000 kings who in succession sat on a high marble throne on the eastern gate of a great city.
+All of them called upon God to appear sothat they might see him, but all went to their graves with their wish unfulfilled.
+After the kings had all died, a pauper, barefooted and hungry, came and sat upon that throne.

-Then God came as a piece of bread, a cup of cool water, the oil of healing and a warm tunic offered by a friend, a small hut for shelter and in front of the hut sat a woman nursing an infant.
-Thank you Lord, the pauper whispered, you humbled yourself for my sake that I might see you…and I do see you…and I bow down to your beauty and truth.
+Then God became a piece of bread, a cup of cool water offered by a friend, a warm tunic, a hut, and in front of the hut, a woman nursing an infant.
+Thank you Lord, the pauper whispered, you humbled yourself for my sake that I might see you…and I do see you…and I bow down to your beauty and truth (Nikos Kazantzakis).

 That was SO well said.
 Thanks-how do I get a copy of this?
 Lynne P.